DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 Can I drive a school bus if I have a CDL?

-After September 30, 2006, if you wish to operate a school bus with 16 or more passengers, you must have an S endorsement on your CDL.
+If you wish to operate a school bus with 16 passengers or more, you must have an S endorsement on your CDL.
 To receive an S endorsement, you will need to pass a special written exam and driving test.

 Can the state take away my driving privileges?